Joseph-Dominique-Emmanuel Le Moyne de Longueuil

 The son of Paul-Joseph Le Moyne de Longueuil and Marie-Geneviève Joybert de Soulanges, he was born in the seigneury of Soulanges and joined the colonial regular troops at the age of 12.
 In 1751, he was named second ensign.
-He led a group of Hurons from Notre-Dame-de-Lorette to Fort Duquesne as part of an expedition led by Louis Coulon de Villiers to the Ohio country in 1754.
+He led a group of Wendat (Hurons) from Notre-Dame-de-Lorette to Fort Duquesne as part of an expedition led by Louis Coulon de Villiers to the Ohio country in 1754.
 In May 1755, he was promoted to ensign and, in July of that year, took part in the Battle of the Monongahela.
 In 1759, he was promoted to infantry lieutenant and was named adjutant at Trois-Rivières.
 After the defeat by the British, he went to Paris, France and stayed with his great uncle Jean-Baptiste Le Moyne de Bienville.